glotzerlab/signac-docs/docs/source/aggregation.rst

 Group By
 --------

-:class:`~flow.aggregator.groupby` allows users to aggregate jobs by grouping them on state point key, an iterable of state point keys whose values define the groupings, or an arbitrary callable of :class:`~signac.contrib.job.Job`.
+:class:`~flow.aggregator.groupby` allows users to aggregate jobs by grouping them by a state point key, an iterable of state point keys whose values define the groupings, or an arbitrary callable of :class:`~signac.contrib.job.Job`.

 .. code-block:: python